 Steroid addiction treatment may last between a month and three months and include a medically assisted detox during which the patient experiences all the symptoms of drug withdrawal, nausea, weakness body aches, etc.

-13. Steroid users are three times more likely to die prematurely.
+13. Based on the number of steroid deaths per year, steroid users are three times more likely to die prematurely.